whitneywooyy/ecommerce-part-two/README.md

 **Breakpoint**: Create a new user and check to see that the user's password is begin saved to the database as a hash, and not as the user's actual password.

 Now that you've hashed your user's password corretly, you'll need to create a method on the user to compare the password when the user tries to log in.
 You can add any method to a model by adding it like so `ModelName.methods.methodName = function() {};`.
 Create the method and use bycrypt's [compare](https://www.npmjs.com/package/bcrypt#async-recommended) functionality to see if they sent the correct password when signing in.

+**Breakpoint**: Test to make sure your password check method works.
+Hard code in your server.js (or any other file) a lookup to find a user, then call the method on that user.
+Make sure it returns `true` if the passwords match and `false` if they don't.

+Now your Mongoose logic should be set up  to work well with authenticaton.
+The rest of the project consists of integrating this code with concepts that you've already learned.
+The instructions will be very hands-off.
+Feel free to solve these problems how you like.
+Refer to previous projects for examples.

+Use Express and Passport (and/or any other libraries you like) to set up a local authentication strategy.
+When a user authenticates for the first time, save their information to the database via the User model.
+Some useful methods are [`findOne`](http://mongoosejs.com/docs/api.html#query_Query-findOne) and [`findOneAndUpdate`](http://mongoosejs.com/docs/api.html#query_Query-findOneAndUpdate).

 ### Step 5: Connect Front-End